My favourite arguments against person-affecting views

 Option (1) remains permissible

-The first thing they could say is that option (1) – creating Amy with a barely good life at welfare level 1 – remains permissible when we move from One-Shot Non-Identity to Expanded Non-Identity.
+The first thing they could say is that option (1) – creating Amy with a barely good life at welfare level 1 – remains permissible when we move from Non-Identity to Expanded Non-Identity.
 But that claim implies:

 Permissible to Choose Dominated Options

-There are option sets in which we’re permitted to choose some option X even though there’s some other available option Y such that (i) everyone in X is better off in Y, (ii) everyone who exists in Y but not X has a good life, and (iii) Y is perfectly equal.
+There are option sets in which we’re permitted to choose some option X even though there’s some other available option Y that dominates X. That is to say, (i) everyone in X is better off in Y, (ii) everyone who exists in Y but not X has a

 That’s because (1) is dominated by (3): (3) creates only people with good lives, it leads to perfect equality, and it’s better than (1) for Amy: the only person who exists in (1).
 It thus seems implausible that (1) is permissible.